isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 <p></p>
 <p>Community in Bloom is a nationwide gardening movement started by NParks
-in May 2005, aimed at promoting community spirit and a gardening culture among Singapore residents, young and old.
-NParks provides horticultural guidance and advice on community gardening alongside the public, private sector, organisations, and volunteers.</p>
+in May 2005, aimed at promoting community spirit and a gardening culture among Singapore residents, young and old.</p>
 <p></p>
 <p>As part of the Community in Bloom programme, Nature Kaki chapters can
-champion or co-lead with the members to develop community gardens in their precinct and plan activities to encourage residents and volunteers to participate in gardening activities together.
-Community gardens are common green spaces to encourage residents to come together to create, develop and sustain a garden in their neighbourhood.</p>
+champion or co-lead with community gardeners to develop community gardens in their precinct and plan activities to encourage residents and volunteers to participate in gardening activities together.</p>
 <p></p>
 <p>Nature Kaki chapters can also take the opportunity to empower more community
 gardeners to share their experiences with the community through workshops